The 6-Step Social Media Risk Management Plan

 3. Perform an audit of all social media accounts and identify all users with past or present access credentials

 Ideally, you will also have user credential data.
 Often, credentials are siloed on an employee’s computer in an Excel document, which is all the more reason you need a governance tool and security strategy in place.
 Remember to also include your agencies and each agency user that has access to your social accounts.
 This is key to the assessment: make sure every credentialed user is accounted for.

-It can be a difficult process to hunt down all this information in various locations throughout your organization, but it’s important and a necessary step in establishing a complete security policy.
+It can be a difficult process to hunt down all this information in various locations throughout your organization, but it’s a necessary step in establishing a complete security policy.
 At this point, you will have the foundational information for a successful social media security policy.

-At this stage your policy framework should be in place.
+At this stage, your policy framework should be in place.

-It's important that everyone in your organization knows they all have a responsibility and role to play in keeping the brand safe on social.
-Software is a crucial piece of this, but it’s only part of the solution.
+It's important that everyone in your organization knows they have a responsibility and role to play in keeping the brand safe on social media.
+Quality social media management software is a crucial piece of this, but it’s only part of the solution.
 It's just as crucial that you have the policies and processes in place that we've outlined here.